We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - antihistamine or hydrocortisone cream to help with itching

-- triple antibiotic cream to discourage infection or if you are blistering
+- triple antibiotic ointment to discourage infection or if you’re blistering

-If OTC treatments don’t do the trick, or you want to help speed your healing, there are some natural home remedies for spider bites that may work.
+If OTC creams and ointments don’t do the trick, or you want to help speed your healing, there are some natural home remedies for spider bites that may work.

 Treatment for a venomous spider bite

-If you believe you have been bitten by a brown recluse or black widow spider, don’t delay getting medical care.
-Call a doctor if you’ve been bitten by one of the following most common venomous spiders in the United States:
+If you believe you’ve been bitten by a brown recluse or black widow spider, don’t delay getting medical care.
+Call a doctor instead.

-- brown recluse spider (Central and Southern United States)
+- brown recluse spider (Midwestern and Southern United States)

 - black widow spider (Southern and Western United States)

-The most common potentially harmful spiders outside of the United States include:
+The most common potentially harmful spiders outside of the United States include the:

 - Brazilian wandering spider (South America and Central America)